 - Battery

 - RAM door

-- Memory cards

-- Hard drive

 - Top case with keyboard

 - Optical drive

+- Clutch block, left

+- Clutch block, right

 - Display module

 - Display bezel

 - Clutch cover

 - Spacers at bezel scoops

 - Bezel scoops

 - Inverter board

 Important: Study the cable routing around each hinge carefully.
 When reinstalling the LCD panel assembly for your first time, this can be a tricky area Note: Although the images show the inverter board installed, it should be removed previously as listed in the preliminary steps.